Preparing for Physician Assistant School

-- If you are not on the HPPLC PA email list, visit our homepage and join today.
-We send important announcements about visiting PA programs, PA group advising sessions, the GRE, and so on.
-The email list is also where you will learn details about the new Indiana University PA program as information becomes available.
+If you are not on the HPPLC PA email list, visit our homepage and join today.
+We send important announcements about application changes, visiting programs, group advising sessions, the GRE, and so on.

-GPA calculators: Having clear, realistic projected GPA information is especially important for preprofessional students, who are usually pursuing admission to programs with moderately or highly competitive admissions.
-For examples of some useful GPA calculators, click here.
+Having clear, realistic projected GPA information is especially important for preprofessional students, who are usually pursuing admission to programs with moderately or highly competitive admissions.
+For links to some useful GPA calculators, click HERE..

 - American Academy of Physician Assistants (AAPA)